numbersprotocol/nit/README.md

 ## Why Nit

 To make digital assets trustworthy and traceable, Nit leverages the web3 technologies and Git core concepts.
-Everyone can make pure records to be chronicle of the assets, so that we can debate, narrate, and analyse.
+Everyone can chronicle their assets by creating on-chain records so that we can productively debate, narrate, and analyse.

 Case study